 Free CFP Exam Estate Planning Practice Questions

-Practice estate planning concepts for the CFP exam.
-Questions test wills, trusts, estate tax calculations, gifting strategies, and wealth transfer techniques for various family situations.
+Estate planning on the CFP exam tests wills, trusts (revocable, irrevocable, bypass, QTIP), estate and gift tax calculations, gifting strategies, and wealth transfer techniques for various family situations (CFP Board).

 2026 Syllabus